panrg/draft-dawkins-panrg-what-not-to-do/draft-irtf-panrg-what-not-to-do.md

 ## What Do "Path" and "Path Awareness" Mean in this Document? {#PANdef}

+One of the first questions reviewers of this document have asked is "what's the definition of a path, and what's the definition of path awareness?"
+That is not an easy question to answer for this document.

+These terms have definitions in other {{PANRG}} documents, and are still the subject of some discussion in the research group, as of the date of this document.
+But because this document reflects work performed over several decades, the technologies described in {{Contributions}} significantly predate the current definitions of "path" and "path aware" in use in the Path Aware Networking Research Group, and it is unlikely that all the contributors to {{Contributions}} would have had the same understanding of these terms.
+Those technologies were considered "path aware" in early PANRG discussions, and so are included in this retrospective document.

+It is worth noting that the definitions of "path" and "path aware" in {{I-D.irtf-panrg-path-properties}} would apply to path aware networking techniques at a number of levels of the Internet protocol architecture ({{RFC1122}}, plus several decades of refinements), but the contributions received for this document tended to target the Transport Layer, and to treat a "path" constructed by routers as a "black box".
+It would be useful to consider how applicable the Lessons Learned cataloged in this document are, at other layers, and that would be a fine topic for follow-on research.

-The current definition of "Path" in the Path Aware Networking Research Group appears in Section 2 ("Terminology") in {{PathProp}}.
+The current definition of "Path" in the Path Aware Networking Research Group appears in Section 2 ("Terminology") in {{I-D.irtf-panrg-path-properties}}.
 That definition is included here as a convenience to the reader.

 <blockquote>